mansi-24082006/Notely/README.md

 ## 🚀 Overview

 **Notely** lets you securely create, edit, and organize notes with a smooth and elegant interface.
-It includes full authentication, CRUD features, and search functionality — everything wrapped in a stunning gradient UI.
+It includes full authentication, CRUD features, and search functionality — all wrapped in a stunning gradient UI.

 ---

 ## ✨ Features

 - 🔐 User Authentication (Register/Login)
-- 🗒️ Create, Edit, Delete, View Notes
+- 🗒️ Create, Edit, Delete, and View Notes
 - 🔍 Search and Filter Notes
 - 🏷️ Add Tags for Organization
 - 🌈 Beautiful Gradient UI (Indigo → Purple → Pink)